 Students are responsible for knowing the following:

 Students studying and living in close proximity to one another can be susceptible to communicable diseases.
 Communicable diseases are spread by direct contact with an infected person, indirect contact with contaminated objects, and by airborne droplets or dust.
-The College facilitates disease prevention through prompt diagnosis and treatment in Emmons Wellness Center and by requiring all incoming students to provide immunization records, including a negative T.B. skin test or chest X-ray (taken within twelve months prior to enrollment).
+The College facilitates disease prevention through prompt diagnosis and treatment at Emmons Wellness Center and/or referrals to off-campus providers as needed, and by requiring all incoming students to provide health history and immunization records, including a mandatory Tuberculosis (TB) screening questionnaire.
 No student is permitted to register for class without completing these requirements.
-Emmons Wellness Center also provides educational materials and programs on communicable diseases, nutrition, stress and college life, mental well-being and sexually transmitted infection prevention to Oxy students.
+Emmons Wellness Center also provides educational materials and programs on communicable diseases, nutrition, stress and college life, mental well-being, and sexually transmitted infection prevention to Oxy students.

 Emmons Wellness Center is an outpatient clinic, and although practitioners staff the health center Monday through Friday from 9:00 – 5:00 PM, there is no infirmary on campus.
 Based on the recommendation of Emmons Wellness Center staff, the College retains the right to request a student with a communicable disease to live off-campus while infectious.
 If isolation is necessary to prevent the spread of infection, affected students will be sent home to recuperate, particularly if they live within 150 miles of the campus.
 Emmons Wellness Center will notify the Office of Residential Education and Housing Services when isolation measures are necessary.
 Arrangements for meal delivery and other assistance will be made in cooperation with the Office of Residential Education and Housing Services and Campus Dining Services.

-Due to the COVID-19 pandemic, the College has additional protocols and procedures, which are in alignment with current guidance from the CDC and LACDPH.
-We strongly recommend all incoming students maintain up-to-date COVID-19 vaccination status .
-Additional information on COVID-19 can be found on our website.
+The College has additional protocols and procedures in place for COVID-19, which are in alignment with current guidance from the CDC and LACDPH.
+We strongly recommend all incoming students maintain up-to-date COVID-19 vaccination status.
+Additional information on COVID-19 can be found here and on Emmons’ website.

 Infectious Diseases